 After more than 500 stairs, the silver lining starts to get more real.
 The thunderous sound of the waterfall and cooler temperature are the signs.
 Put off that bag and get into the pool under that huge waterfall.
 Wet wind gives visitors instant freshness.
 Cool water on one’s feet to compensate for the tiredness, who can resist that?

 Try to have a dip in that natural pool.
-The pool isn’t that deep, only adult person thigh-high.
+The pool isn’t that deep, only an adult person thigh-high.
 There’s a string of buoys to mark the off-zone.
-That means, don’t pass that line while having a splish-splash.
+That means, don’t pass that line while having a splish splash.
 Visitors cannot stand directly beneath the waterfall too.
 As the waterfall is inside that buoy string area.
 Be careful while crossing the stream since the stones are slippery.

-Either sitting in huge wet rock or the wooden long stairs.
-There is plenty of spots to rest while listening to the sound of water rumbling.
-Bask in the cold greyish water and let the cold spread the entire body.
+Either sitting on a huge wet rock or the wooden long stairs.
+There are plenty of spots to rest while listening to the sound of water rumbling.
+Bask in the cold greyish water and let the cold spread throughout the entire body.

 Curug Cimahi Light Show

-Come up with a solution, the management installed colorful LED lights.
-These lights illuminate the waterfall with automatic color change.
+To come up with a solution, the management installed colorful LED lights.
+These lights illuminate the waterfall with automatic color changes.
 There are string lights too attached to the trees.
 Also with colorful features.
 However, the light is only on after the day gets dark.
 So, early comers coming before 5 PM cannot see the light show.

 Eating and Drinking

-Prices aren’t expensive either.
+The prices aren’t expensive either.
 For a single dish or light snack, the price starts from Rp10.000.
-While for a full set menu with a drink it cost around Rp55.000.
+While for a full set menu with a drink, it cost around Rp55.000.

 The facilities here are not that top-notch.
-But that suffice enough to accommodate visitors.
+But that suffices enough to accommodate visitors.
 The toilet is available, located down near the waterfall.
 To use the toilet, prepare Rp3.000.
-Located nearby are a modest warung selling snack, food, and beverage.
+Located nearby are a modest warung selling snacks, food, and beverage.

-No iced drinks and no heavy meals there, only instant noodles available.
-No power supply here, so don’t even think about charging the camera/cellphone here.
+No iced drinks and no heavy meals there, only instant noodles are available.
+No power supply here so charging a camera or cellphone is impossible here.
 For Muslim visitors, there’s a little, wooden, gazebo for praying.

 How To Get To Curug Cimahi

 To go there, the easiest access is by going through the Lembang-Parongpong route.
 However, if starting from downtown, the distance is around ±20 km.
 It will take around an hour to get to the waterfall.
-Ride-hail vehicles, especially the car ones, is available as well.
+Ride-hail vehicles, especially car ones, are available as well.

-However, to get the ride-hail back from the spot is hard.
+However, getting the ride-hail back from the spot is hard.
 So this method isn’t much recommended.
 Renting a car with a driver is way more convenient.
 The cost of renting a car for a 12-hour duration starts from Rp350.000.
-It doesn’t include the driver tip, toll fee, and fuel.
+It doesn’t include the driver’s tip, toll fee, and fuel.

 Starting from Bandung City center, head to Taman Alun-Alun Cimahi (Cimahi city center).
-Many road signs in Bandung will guide to Cimahi.
-Get to Cimahi city center, and around 500 meters after Taman Alun-Alun, there’ll be a road divider with a pedestrian overpass.
+Many road signs in Bandung will point in the direction of Cimahi.
+Get to Cimahi city center and around 500 meters after Taman Alun-Alun, there’ll be a road divider with a pedestrian overpass.
 Take the left lane, then turn left shortly after that.